What is the Southern California Energy Innovation Network?

 Accepted Companies by Category

 Smart Grid and Energy Services

-Qubitekk: The U.S. critical infrastructure is facing ever increasing cybersecurity threats and attacks.
-Qubitekk provides state-of-the-art cybersecurity protection for critical energy and 5G telecommunications infrastructure using an unbreakable physics-based solution called the Quantum DataLoc transceiver.
-This product can be easily added into existing utility, network, and telecommunications operations to reduce the operational cost and complexity of managing security keys.
+Qubitekk: The US critical infrastructure is facing ever increasing cybersecurity threats and attacks.
+Qubitekk provides state-of-the-art cybersecurity protection for critical energy infrastructure using an unbreakable physics-based solution called the Quantum DataLoc transceiver.
+This product can be easily added into existing utility operations to reduce the cost and complexity of managing security keys.